microsoft/vscode-docs/api/extension-capabilities/theming.md

 Product icon themes allow you to:

-Redefine all the built-in icons used all over the workbench.
+Redefine all the built-in icons used in the workbench.
 Examples are the icons in filter action buttons and view icons, in the status bar, breakpoints and the folding icons in trees and the editor.

 The [Product Icon Theme Guide](/api/extension-guides/product-icon-theme) discusses how to create a Product Icon Theme.